ThaisCooke/DannysDiner/README.md

   QUESTION 2:
-  How many days has each customer visited the restaurant:
+  How many days has each customer visited the restaurant?

     Answer: A	6
             B	6